groot-mg/.github/profile/README.md

 </p>

 ## How to run
-These repositories are not hosted anywhere, you might be able to run them in your local machine, it just depends if your machine is powerful enought.
+These repositories are not hosted anywhere, you might be able to run them in your local machine, it just depends if your machine is powerful enough.

 Requirements:
 * Java 17
 * Docker and docker-compose

-To run evething together, a docker local setup up is already provided on [docker-local-setup](https://github.com/groot-mg/docker-local-setup).
-It will build the necessary .jar files, create the local docker images, and start up the containers.
+To run everything together, a docker local setup is already provided on [docker-local-setup](https://github.com/groot-mg/docker-local-setup).
+It will build the necessary `.jar` files, create the local docker images, and start up the containers.

 ## Documentation
-Each repository has its own documentation on Readme or Wiki pages, but a deeper explanation how everhing work together is provided on the repo [docs](https://github.com/groot-mg/docs)
+Each repository has its own documentation on Readme or Wiki pages, but a deeper explanation how everyhing work together is provided on the repo [docs](https://github.com/groot-mg/docs)